Cloud Wolves of the Kaska Coast

 BACK TO WINNIPEG

-Back in town, you’ll spend the day with one of our tour guides exploring the town and surrounding area and learning about its rich history as a seaport and ex-military base.
+If we stop in Churchill, you’ll spend the day with one of our tour guides exploring the town and surrounding area and learning about its rich history as a seaport and ex-military base.
 Your tour will include highlights such as the Parks Canada exhibit, the Itsanitaq Museum, the Polar Bear Jail, chatting with the Cree and Inuit ladies sewing moose-hide mitts at the Arctic Trading Post, or learning about the Lost Franklin Expedition while gazing at the stained-glass memorial in St. Paul’s Anglican Church.
 Along the way, your guide will point out murals that were commissioned in 2016 as part of the SeaWalls mural festival.
 Before a group dinner, your guide will give you free time to shop for last-minute souvenirs at the unique gift stores in Churchill.

 Your flight south to Winnipeg will take place this evening.
 Upon arrival, collect your bags, head out of the arrivals doors and back to The Grand Hotel.